donnapersonal/LeetCode/README.md

 # LeetCode
-Solutions to LeetCode by Java, JS, and Python
+Solutions to LeetCode by Java, Js, and Python